spypaul/MQSim_CXL/README.md

 On the Linux environment:
 1. Generate a memory trace file (\*.vout or \*.pout file) for a workload utilizing the tracing tool.
 Please follow the instructions in the [memory tracing tool repository](https://github.com/dgist-datalab/trace_generator.git).
 2. The \*.vout or \*.pout trace files need to be translated into a simulator-compatible format.
 Please utilize example [trace translation code](https://github.com/spypaul/trace_translation.git) to generate \*.trace files from the \*.vout or \*.pout files

+\*Note that users can also can download a .trace file from [here](https://doi.org/10.5281/zenodo.7916219) on Zenodo, so that they can test the simulator separately without having to generate their own traces

 On the Windows environment: